opensearch-project/documentation-website/_install-and-configure/install-opensearch/rpm.md

 ### Automatically restart the service after a package upgrade

-Currently, the OpenSearch RPM package does not support automatically restarting the service after a package upgrade.
+The OpenSearch RPM package does not currently support automatically restarting the service after a package upgrade.

 ## Related links